altermo/ultimate-autopair.nvim/CONTRIBUTING.md

 Thanks for taking you time to improve this GitHub repository.

 ## Version
+Currently, the versioning system is:
++ Increment the patch version(`0.0.x`) sometimes when I feel like it.
++ Increment the minor version(`0.x.0`) when there are breaking changes.
+    + Tipicaly this is happens when I refactor/rewrite the whole codebase.
 Will uses [Semantic Versioning 2.0.0](https://semver.org/) upon version 1.0.0

 ## Test